SF9's Rowoon says he isn't worried if his new K-drama 'Tomorrow' succeeds or fails

 The singer-actor had discussed his experience shooting for the forthcoming fantasy drama in a new interview with South Korean outlet Newsen, during which he revealed that the show’s ultimate success was not something he was particularly concerned about.

-When asked whether he was feeling pressure about the success of Tomorrow, especially considering his previous project The King’s Affection was a hit with audiences, the K-pop idol revealed that this was not the case.
-“I don’t feel any pressure about results at all,” he said, as translated Soompi.
+When asked whether he was feeling pressure for Tomorrow’s success considering his previous project, King’s Affection, emerged as a hit series, he revealed that this was not the case.
+“I don’t feel any pressure about results at all,” he said, per translations by Soompi.
 “Because viewership ratings are something [outside of our control].”

 “I feel like if I focus on the message of the drama, that meaningful message will also remain with me,” he explained.
 “So I try to focus more on the essence of the story than results.
 In that respect, I think Tomorrow will be a drama that gives me comfort as well.”

-Based on a popular webtoon series of the same name, Tomorrow follows the story of Choi Joon-woong (played by Rowoon), who meets two angels of death – Goo Ryun (Kim Hee-sun of Alice) and Kim Ryoong-goo (Yoon Ji-on of Jirisan) – on one faithful night.
-The pair then recruit Joon-woong to join their crisis management team as they work to save suicidal people.
+Based on a popular webtoon series of the same name, Tomorrow follows Choi Joon-woong (played by Rowoon) who is between jobs, after he finds himself in the middle of an unfortunate accident.

+As a result, he comes across two grim reapers Goo Ryun (Kim Hee-sun of Alice) and Kim Ryoong-goo (Yoon Ji-on of Jirisan) – the pair are usually tasked with saving the lives of those who contemplate suicide.
+Joon-woong’s life takes a turn after he decides to join their team as an apprentice in the underworld.

-Tomorrow directed by filmmaker Kim Tae-yoon (Mr. Zoo: The Missing VIP) and Sung Chi-wook, who also previously co-directed the 2020 fantasy series Kairos.
-The show will premiere on March 25 on MBC, as well as globally on Netflix.
+Tomorrow is slated to premiere next month on March 25 globally on Netflix with 16 weekly instalments, and is directed by filmmaker Kim Tae-yoon (Mr. Zoo: The Missing VIP) and Sung Chi-wook, who also previously co-directed the 2020 fantasy series Kairos.